 Learning how to structure your LP update, providing regular updates, and thinking about these network connections as long-lasting relationships will support your fundraising efforts for years to come.
 Let’s review some best practices for managing your limited partner and investor relationships.

-Structure your LP update
+Structure your update to match your LPs preferences